Prince Charles Shares Message of Hope on Social Media After COVID-19 Recovery

 The 71-year-old prince also made sure to mention his fellow seniors “who are now experiencing great difficulty.”

 Concluding his message, the future King stressed the importance of hope and faith during this crisis.

 “As a nation, we are faced by a profoundly challenging situation, which we are only too aware threatens the livelihoods, businesses and welfare of millions of our fellow citizens,” Charles said.
 “None of us can say when this will end, but end it will.
 Until it does, let us try and live with hope and, with faith in ourselves and each other, look forward to better times to come.”

 Clarence House revealed Charles’s COVID-19 diagnosis on March 25, less than two weeks after he last saw his mother, 93-year-old Queen Elizabeth II.
 Buckingham Palace says she remains in good health at Windsor Castle.

-The Duchess of Cornwall, who tested negative, who tested negative, is still self-isolating in accordance with government and medical orders.
+The Duchess of Cornwall, who tested negative, is still self-isolating in accordance with government and medical orders.